Dental and Gum Disease

 • A change in bite and jaw alignment

-If you have any of these symptoms, talk with a dentist for a diagnosis.
+If you have any of these symptoms, talk to your dentist.

-• Gingivitis – this is the mildest form of gum disease resulting in red, swollen and tender gums.
+• Gingivitis is the mildest form of gum disease resulting in red, swollen and tender gums.
 It can make your gums bleed easily when you brush and floss your teeth.

-• Mild periodontitis – if you have gingivitis and do not treat it, it can lead to mild periodontitis, which causes the gums to pull away from the teeth and early loss of bone around the teeth.
-It’s important to see a dentist or an oral health specialist to prevent further problems.
+• Mild periodontitis occurs if you have gingivitis and do not treat it, which causes the gums to pull away from the teeth and early loss of bone around the teeth.
+It is important to see a dentist or an oral health specialist to prevent further problems.

-• Moderate to advanced periodontitis – this is the most advanced stage of gum disease, resulting in significant bone loss.
+• Moderate to advanced periodontitis is the most advanced stage of gum disease, resulting in significant bone loss.
 It can cause receding gums around teeth and deeper pockets around teeth where the gums have pulled away.
-It may result in your teeth loosening and needing to be pulled.
+This may result in your teeth loosening and needing to be pulled.

-• Thrush – this is a fungal infection of the mouth, which happens more often in people with diabetes because of the high blood sugar levels.
+• Thrush is a fungal infection of the mouth, which happens more often in people with diabetes because of their high blood sugar levels.

-• Dry mouth – this can happen when there is not enough saliva to keep your mouth wet.
-It can make it more difficult to taste, chew and swallow your food and can even get in the way of talking.
-In addition, it can cause mouth infections and tooth decay.
-Symptoms include sticky, dry mouth, dry lips, sense of burning in the mouth, rough tongue, and mouth sores or infection.
+• Dry mouth occurs when there is not enough saliva to keep your mouth wet.
+It can make it more difficult to taste, chew and swallow your food, and can get in the way of talking.
+In addition, it causes mouth infections and tooth decay.
+Symptoms include sticky, dry mouth, dry lips, sense of burning in the mouth, rough tongue and mouth sores or infection.

-If you have any problems with your mouth, talk to your doctor or a dentist to get a treatment plan.
+If you have any concerns with your oral health, talk to your doctor or dentist to get a treatment plan.
 To prevent issues with your mouth and gums, keep your blood sugar levels under control.